-- 1. a. a results has been earned for all subjects: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0 - 2.
-The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
+- a. a result has been earned for all courses: a mark, a pass (V) or an exemption (VR); b. none of the marks may be lower than 6.0 - The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.